It was 68 years ago, but the grim voice haunts Luo Zhongyang even now.

 Luo took off his uniform and dressed as an ordinary city dweller, but the following morning, at about 7 AM, he was caught by the Japanese army.

-More than 20,000 Chinese people were forced to gather on the south banks of the Sanchahe River, and Luo was among them.
+More than 20,000 Chinese people were forced to gather on the south banks of the Sancha River, and Luo was among them.

 An interpreter was shouting to the crowd: "How do you want to die?
 Do you want to be shot by strafes, rifles, burnt by gasoline, fire bombs or stabbed by a bayonet?"

-The slaughter began, Japanese soldiers ruthlessly murdering unarmed, defenceless Chinese people, from morning till night.
+The slaughter began, Japanese soldiers ruthlessly murdering unarmed, defenseless Chinese people, from morning till night.

 Some people desperate not to die at the hands of the invaders committed suicide.

 Luo and two others managed to dig a hole in the wall of a shabby house nearby and hid inside.